Silly-Bytes/hate-java/entry.md

 Mediator, Eliminator.
 So you don't *mutate*, *traverse* or *create* anything, instead you **force** an **object** that can do that.

-Ok some of that stuff can be useful for *well used* design patterns and a good design, but most of the time is not!
+Ok, some of that stuff can be useful for *well used* design patterns and a good design, but most of the time is not!

 Don't force objects everywhere.
 Classes are good when they fit though, and a